 The project site at the corner of West 59th Street ascends where dapper West End Avenue meets Eleventh Avenue and the architectural jumble we call Midtown.
 Pelli’s design reflects such.
 Paying homage to the imposing Beaux-Arts Con-Ed plant next door and the scale and rhythms of the Avenue’s pre-war mid-rises, the tower is grounded by a broad, 70-foot high Indiana Limestone-covered base.
 For the the restaurant-starved ‘hood, its street level will contain culinary venues, and floors two through five will mostly be occupied by commercial space.

-Goldstein, Hill & West are the architects of record with Whitehall Interiors serving as the interior architects.
-Interiors are designed by Jeffrey Beers International and provide custom, high performance kitchens.
+One West End’s interiors are designed by Jeffrey Beers International and provide custom, high performance kitchens.
 Beers also designed the building’s numerous resort-style amenities, which will include a 12,000-square-foot rooftop garden terrace with cabanas and barbecue grills, fitness center with studio space for yoga, that floating 75-foot lap pool, pilates and personal training studios, a children’s playroom, high-tech lounge, a living room with fireplace, and a chef’s kitchen and dining room.

 The tower will house 116 units of affordable housing units and 246 one- to four-bedroom condominium residences priced from $1.7 million to over $20 million.
 Nearly half the units were sold within two months of the sales launch last summer, but according to listings on CityRealty, there are 17 units currently on the market priced at an average of $1,971 per square foot.
 The units range from a $2.685 million two-bedroom on the 15th floor to a $7.45 million six-bedroom on the 33rd floor.
 Construction is expected to be complete early next year.

 Renderings of the Riverside Center master plan show West 60th Street extending midway through the superblock and meeting a to-be extended Freedom Place.
 Ultimately, the development’s five towers will encircle a large park and provide a connection to the waterfront.
 A la the bait and switch done with Daniel Libeskind’s master plan of the World Trade Center, Christian de Portzamparc, who produced Riverside Center’s master plan and who envisioned a crystalline eruption of towers, hasn’t been chosen to design any of the plan’s buildings.
 Rather, a more pragmatic bunch of talents that include Kohn Pedersen Fox, Richard Meier, and Rafael Vinoly have been commissioned, and the cluster will go by the name of Waterline Center.

 - REVEALED: New Renderings for Christian de Portzamparc’s Riverside Center